Senate 2001

 Pre-election polling put the alliance on 30 to 40 seats.
 However, in the event, it won only 15 seats to the SLD-UP's 75.
 The alliance remained as a caucus in the Senate until the 2005 election, but didn't run for any other office.
+Law and Justice and Civic Platform continued cooperation also during 2002 local elections as POPiS coalition.

 The size of the caucus entitled the party to one member, Edmund Wittbrodt, of the Convention on the Future of Europe.
 Two of its members, Wittbrodt and Andrzej Chronowski, served as MEPs for three months after accession in 2004, before elections could be held.